-8. Demonstrate an understanding of flexible benefits (A) Analyse each of the following: Reasons for offering flexible benefits Designing a flexible benefits package: Core benefits Degree of flexibility Delivery of a flexible benefits package Employee communications (B) Explain each of the following: The impact of automatic enrolment Retirement provision options Additional contributions Salary sacrifice Rates of accrual Taxation implications and effect on State benefits Life events Contract of employment implications How a Lifetime ISA (LISA) can interact with retirement provision 9.
-Outline the impact of tax charges for individuals (A) Analyse each of the following: Disguised remunerationCash alternativesIll health 10.
-Outline future developments (A) Explain emerging trends in reward and retirement provision
+8. Understand and determine the use of flexible benefits (A) Analyse each of the following: reasons for offering flexible benefits designing a flexible benefits package: core benefits degree of flexibility delivery of a flexible benefits package employee communications explain each of the following: the impact of automatic enrolment retirement provision options additional contributions salary sacrifice rates of accrual taxation implications and effect on State benefits life events contract of employment implications 9.
+Outline the impact of tax charges for individuals (A) Analyse each of the following: disguised remuneration cash alternatives ill health 10.
+Outline future developments (A) Explain the impact of recent developments